danieldreier/riak2/README.markdown

   - needs future parser enabled
   - needs structured facts enabled
   - currently-maintained versions of MRI ruby and jruby that are also supported by Puppet Labs.
 As of March 2015, this means 2.0.0 and 2.1.5.
 [2.2 won't be supported in the 3.x series](https://tickets.puppetlabs.com/browse/PUP-3796?focusedCommentId=154371&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-154371)
+  - ruby 1.9.3 is tested because jruby runs in 1.9.3 mode.
+When Puppet supports jruby 1.7.4's ruby 2.0.0 support this will go away.

 Although some functionality may work without all of those, you shouldn't count on it to continue working.